liqiaofeng1990/liqiaofeng1990.github.io/_research/research-2.md

 ![](/images/researchthemes_marineenergyconverter_hydrodynamics.png)

 Linear potential flow theory is the most prevalent technique to model the hydrodynamics of wave energy converters.
+Linear potential flow theory assumes no viscosity of the fluid and small vibration motion of wave energy converters.
+So the motion and generated energy is generally overestimated by this theory.
+Drag damping correction, typically using Morrison's equation, can be integrated for viscosity effect.
+However, the small vibration motion assumption is the fundamental limitation.
+So in the wave energy converter design flow, linear potential flow theory is generally adopted to provide preliminary power estimation.
+The final system validation should resort to high-fidelity modelling techniques, such as RANS and LES.